Temasek Holdings: 2020s

-In August 2020, Temasek Holdings added a 3.9 per cent stake in BlackRock Inc, worth about US$3.5 billion, becoming one of its largest shareholders.
+In August 2020, Temasek Holdings added a 3.9 percent stake in BlackRock Inc, worth about US$3.5 billion, becoming one of its largest shareholders.
 According to people familiar with the matter, Temasek was one of several players that bought the money manager's shares when PNC Financial Services Group Inc. sold a US$14 billion stake earlier in the year.
 Temasek and BlackRock created the joint venture Decarbonization Partners, which invests in companies that work to accelerate the decarbonization of the global economy.

 In March 2020, for the first time since the forming of the company, Temasek held more investments in another country than in Singapore, with 24% of assets in Singapore and 29% in China.

 Temasek purchased stock from Kuaishou Technology during its initial public offering in January 2021.

 In January 2022, Temasek purchased Element Materials Technology for $7 billion from London-based Bridgepoint Group.
 Temasek already held a minority stake in Element, which it purchased in 2019.

 In May 2022, Temasek was finalizing talks to lead a $50 million financing round for DotPe, an Indian startup backed by Google.

-In August 2022, Temasek leads a $100 million financing round for Animoca Brands.
+In August 2022, Temasek led a $100 million financing round for Animoca Brands.

-In April 2023, Temasek announced that it would acquire an additional 41 per cent stake in Bengaluru-based Manipal Health Enterprises (MHE), resulting in a total stake of 59 per cent.
+In April 2023, Temasek announced that it would acquire an additional 41 percent stake in Bengaluru-based Manipal Health Enterprises (MHE), resulting in a total stake of 59 per cent.
 In October 2023, Temasek participated in a $1.7 billion fundraising round for parking technology company Metropolis Technologies.

 In June 2024, Temasek was finalizing its sale of some assets from liquefied natural gas (LNG) trading company Pavilion Energy to Shell, with the deal worth hundreds of millions of US dollars.

 In January 2024, Temasek and EQT sold the renewable energy platform O2 Power for $1.5 billion to JSW Energy.

+In April 2025, Temasek invested together with TPG to acquire a substantial minority stake into the U.S. asset manager Cliffwater.

+Temasek announced in August 2025, that it would divide its operations into Temasek Global Investments (TGI), Temasek Singapore (TSG) and Temasek Partners Solutions (TPS) to manage its portfolio segments.
+Temasek together with the Singapore sovereign wealth fund account for 20% of the Singapore governments budget.

+In July 2026, Temasek said that it aimed to increase its exposure to artificial-intelligence companies from 6 percent of its portfolio to as much as 15 percent by 2031.
+It identified energy and data centres, semiconductors, cloud-service providers, foundation models, and AI applications and software infrastructure as five priority investment areas.